Skip to Main Content

 Federal graduate loan limits

-As a graduate student, you have access to two types of federal loans: Direct Unsubsidized Loans and graduate PLUS loans.
+As a graduate student, you can apply for two types of federal loans through the Free Application for Federal Student Aid (FAFSA): Direct Unsubsidized Loans and graduate PLUS loans.
 Here's how much graduate students can borrow with each:

 • Direct Unsubsidized Loans: You can borrow as much as $20,500 per academic year in Direct Unsubsidized Loans.
 The total lifetime limit, including any undergraduate student loans, is $138,500.
 These loans accrue interest while you're in school and don't require a credit check or a cosigner.